sittercity/majordomo-worker-go/README.md

 make test
 ```

-This also produces an HTML coverage report in the `reports` directory.

 ## Contributing

 We require 100% test coverage.
 Any PRs that do not follow 100% test coverage will be rejected.